arpitj07/Face-Recognition/README.md

 # Face Recognition
-This project is inspired from the blog written on [Analytics Vidhya](https://www.analyticsvidhya.com)
+This project is inspired from the blog written on [Analytics Vidhya](https://www.analyticsvidhya.com),on this [blog](https://www.analyticsvidhya.com/blog/2018/08/a-simple-introduction-to-facial-recognition-with-python-codes/)

-You can find the[blog](https://www.analyticsvidhya.com/blog/2018/08/a-simple-introduction-to-facial-recognition-with-python-codes/)

 ## Installation